mdn/content/files/en-us/web/css/css_colors/color_picker_tool/index.md

 {{CSSRef}}

-This tool lets you pick a color in the sRGB {{glossary("color space")}} and converts it between various CSS [color formats](/en-US/docs/Web/CSS/color_value), helping you understand the syntax of sRGB color notations, including:
+This tool lets you pick a color in the sRGB {{glossary("color space")}} and converts it between various CSS [color formats](/en-US/docs/Web/CSS/color_value), helping you understand the syntax of the following sRGB color notations:

 - {{cssxref("hex-color")}}, a _hexadecimal color representation_ of an [sRGB](/en-US/docs/Glossary/RGB) color using its primary color components (red, green, blue) written as hexadecimal numbers, as well as its transparency.
 - {{CSSxRef("color_value/rgb", "rgb()")}}, which defines a given color according to its red, green, blue and alpha (transparency) components.